-There are two main types of treatment options: autologous stem cell therapy and allogeneic stem cell therapy.
+There are two main types of treatment options: autologous stem cell therapy and allogenic stem cell therapy.
 These two options differ based on which individual the cells are derived from.
-Whether the cells are autologous or allogeneic, they are all derived in the same manner.
+Whether the cells are autologous or allogenic, they are all derived in the same manner.

 Most of the time, these cells are gathered from bone marrow.
 Bone marrow is found inside many of the bones in the body, including the ribs, hip bones, sternum, femur bones, and humerus bones.
 In order to be used for treatments, this bone marrow has to be extracted, or aspirated.

 The extraction process is minimally invasive and can be performed using only a needle, which is inserted directly into the bone marrow cavity.
 In most cases, the patient is not even required to be sedated, and a local anesthetic is sufficient to make the process much more comfortable for the patient.

 One of the most common locations for bone marrow aspiration is the iliac crest on the top of the hip bone.
 After the marrow is extracted, it is placed in a centrifuge.
 This machine allows the various components to be separated from one another, and the stem cells are able to be isolated from the rest of the mixture so that they can be injected into damaged tissues.